Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 How Is Nonradiographic Axial Spondyloarthritis Diagnosed?

-• Scoring systems using tools like the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) and the Ankylosing Spondylitis Disease Activity Score (ASDAS) — Tools like BASDAI and ASDAS use information such as family history, blood tests, and current symptoms to give a score that shows how active your nr-axSpA is.
+Your doctor may use scoring systems like the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) and the Ankylosing Spondylitis Disease Activity Score (ASDAS) to help make a diagnosis.
+The BASDAI and ASDAS use information such as family history, C-reactive protein blood tests results, and your current symptoms to give a score that shows how active your nr-axSpA is.

 • Ultrasound — This test uses sound waves to create pictures of the inside of your body.
 It’s particularly helpful for finding inflammation in the areas where tendons and ligaments connect to bones, which is a common symptom of nr-axSpA called enthesitis.